hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/guidelines.md

 ### Within applied filters

-If no filters have been applied, it can be helpful to communicate this in the applied filters area.
-Use a [Tooltip](/components/tooltip) coupled with the applied filters label to guide the user to the filter functions.
+If no filters have been applied, use a [Tooltip](/components/tooltip) coupled with the applied filters label to guide the user to the filter functions.

 ![Empty state in applied filters](/assets/patterns/filter-patterns/applied-filters-empty-state.png =450x*)